mrkkrp/avy-menu/README.md

 ;; Package-Requires: ((emacs "24.5") (avy-menu "0.1"))
 ```

-To install the package via MELPA, type <kbd>M-x package-install avy-menu
-RET</kbd>.

 ## API

-The single public function `avy-menu` provides all the functionality.
-See
-its description in source code or with built-in help system: <kbd>C-h f
+See the description of `avy-menu` in the source code or by typing `C-h f
-avy-menu RET</kbd>.
+avy-menu RET`.

 ## Customization

-Use <kbd>M-x customize-group avy-menu RET</kbd> to change appearance of the
+Use `M-x customize-group avy-menu RET` to change appearance of the menu.
-menu.

 ## License